What is Title IX?

 - Lack of Due Process

 1.)
-Not having the right to have a lawyer present during any interview or during the hearing procedure;
+Not having the right to have Title IX lawyers present during any interview or during the hearing procedure;

 2.)
 Not having the right to review the statements of the person making the allegations or having the right to cross-examine the accuser during the hearing process;